Should I Stay or Should I Go Now? (Whether To Go Back To Work After Maternity Leave)

 BC (Before Children), I had a fun and exciting job in the entertainment industry.
 Parties, concerts and gigs were all part of the package and my self-image was very intertwined with my career.

-When I became pregnant I had to decide whether to take the maternity package and keep my job as a graphic designer for a record company, or cut the cord (so to speak) and be a SAHM?
+When I became pregnant I had to decide whether to take the maternity package on offer or cut the cord (so to speak) and be a SAHM (stay-at-home mum).

 My head was in a total spin over it.

 Then I got proactive.
-First, I wrote down the Pros & Cons of each choice.
-Next, I closed my eyes and visualised what my daily life would look like in each scenario.
+I did what I do best and got it out of my head and onto paper, journalling on my pros and cons and feeling into it.
+Next, I used another potent tool: visualisation.
+I closed my eyes and imagined what my daily life would look like in each scenario.

 My visualisation looked like this:

 Option A: Take maternity leave and return to work.